luiseduardo1/Clean-code-best-practices/README.md

     - Use problem Domain Names
 - Functions
     - Must be small
+    - Should do only one thing
+        - A way to know a function is doing more than one thing is if you can extract another function from it with a name that is not merely a restatement o its implementation
+        - The statements within our function are all at the same level of abstraction
-    - Should have one level or two level of abstractions
+    - Should have one level or two level of abstractions(indentations)
     - Ideally should have zero arguments or just one
     - Should have no side effect
     - Should respect Command Query Separation